 Developing a model of on and off range support has been the main goal for Michelle since the inception of GEMS and she is very proud that it has come to fruition.

 All of Brittany’s passions align when it comes to working to protect mustangs and protect our public lands.
-Brittany’s history is closely tied into animal husbandry, animal rights and standing up for the ones that have a quiet voice.
+Brittany’s life work is closely tied to animal husbandry, animal rights and standing up for the ones that have a quiet voice.

 Additionally, Brittany has received a “Remote Delivery of PZP Immunocontraception in Wildlife” Certificate from the Science and Conservation Center in Billings, Montana and plans to volunteer her time each year in the spring and fall to assist GEMS’s Sand Wash Advocate Team.

 Brittany wishes to bring back the natural harmony with nature that humans once enjoyed; to save the Earth from present practices of destruction; to re-employ slow living; to be kind to animals and take no more then we need; to be brave, enough so, to take a stand and make a commitment; and to except the Great Mystery.